Notifications Customization

 - Background color

-- Click Send test notification to preview changes in your inbox
+Click Send test notification to preview the email in your inbox

 Step 5: Configure branding